abramhindle/ttwl-cli-saveedit/README.md

 - Figure out equation for Myth Rank XP -> Points
 - Unlock overworld abilities early?
+- Maybe would be nice to have a magic `all` value for `--randomize-customizations` to assume that all customizations are available, rather than having to read the list from a profile?
 - Would be nice to have some enchantment-setting functions in here.
 - Redo how we handle serial editing in `datalib.py`; it's super inefficient as-is
 - Might be nice to pull some common item-handling argparse options into `cli_common.py`.